When to plant Beets in Bath County, KY

 Bath County, Kentucky is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 24.

-Bath County County sits in USDA Zone 6b.
+Bath County sits in USDA Zone 6b.
 Beets grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Beets grow in Bath County County's climate?
+Can Beets grow in Bath County's climate?

 Your Bath County Garden Planner — Free